damilola2000/Shopify2022/README.md

 `pip install -r requirements.txt`

-## Running Program
+## Running Backend

-Following this you will need to run two terminals:

-1. Set at the working directory and run `python ./endpoints`
+To Run the Backend you will open a terminal and set go to this project directory then run `python ./endpoints`

+This will serve the API at `http://localhost:5000/`

+To send requests the server use a platform like Postman to make the following requests:

+1. `GET` to `http://localhost:5000/item` this will retrive a list of all items

+2. `POST` to `http://localhost:5000/item`  this will create an item

+Request must send a body of data in this format:{"project_name":<string>, "stock": <int>, "price", <float>, "warehouse", <string>}

+3. `PATCH` to `http://localhost:5000/item/<id>` this will update an item

+Id for item can be found from running GET method Request must send a body of data in this format:{"project_name":<string>, "stock": <int>, "price", <float>, "warehouse", <string>}

+4. `DELETE` to `http://localhost:5000/item/<id>` this will delete an item Id for item can be found from running GET method

+5. `GET` to `http://localhost:5000/item/csv` this will create a csv in the app directory with the project data

+## Running Frontend
-2. Set at the `/http/web/app` directory and run `npm start`.
+Open another terminal set at the `../http/web/app` directory and run `npm start`.

 Then follow the link provided to open to webpage: `http://localhost:3000`